-We described an approach to building configurable protocols for agent migration in another paper [15].
+We described an approach to building configurable protocols for agent migration in other papers [16], [18].
 While that approach customizes network processing for agent migration embedded in a mobile agent runtime system, the approach presented in this paper can change network-dependent routings embedded in a mobile agent according to the topology of the current network.
+Our previous paper [17] presented a preliminary of this framework, but it did not present relationships between task agents and navigator agents, including the both agents' programming models unlike this paper.
+Also, this paper evaluates the utility of the framework with a practical application of the framework.